 245 Y (2006 Y)

-Note 5th February 2018: 9V-SVF with the old ‘Spacebed’ business class seats has been retired from revenue service and is set for disposal.
+Note 5th February 2018: 9V-SVF with the old ‘Spacebed’ business class seats has been retired from revenue service.
 There is therefore only one 777-200ER version now flying, the Version 1 aircraft.
 This page has been updated to reflect the changes.

 How can I tell which Version I am flying on?